techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 operations, experience, and practice.

-Students focused mainly on the nature of the interactions between the Technical Writers and the Subject Matter Experts (SME).
+Students focused mainly on the nature of the interactions between the Technical Writers and the Subject Matter Experts (SMEs).

 They then explored questions, such as: "What is the most efficient way to get insights from an SME and build product knowledge?" and "Are multiple team